 I am currently supervising a number of PhD students in Creative Writing, ranging from a creative-critical thesis on monstrous motherhood, an experimental midwifery memoir, a poetry collection exploring 'the eerie' and South Nottinghamshire landscape, a poetry collection on women in folklore and myths, and a critical literary thesis on the poetics of walking.

 My current creative-critical practice centres on the theme of contingency, the affective state of uncertainty and/or the condition of being subject to chance and change.
 I am interested in poetry's… read more

-Recent poetry has been published in Poetry London, Murmur (Monitor Books), Plume (Museums Press), The World Speaking Back (Boiler House Press), In Transit (Emma Press), and Wretched Strangers (Boiler House Press).
+Recent poetry has been published in The Weird Folds: Everyday Poems from the Anthropocene (Dostoyevsky Wannabe), Poetry London, Murmur (Monitor Books), Plume (Museums Press), The World Speaking Back (Boiler House Press), In Transit (Emma Press), and Wretched Strangers (Boiler House Press).

-A selection of talks, workshops, and public lectures I have recently given include:
+A selection of talks, workshops, and public lectures I have given include: